ryu1k/mokasenes/README.md

   * Task:
     * Notify event to human.
   * Output:
-    * mention -> Notify High temperature, low battery voltate and so on.
+    * Mention -> Notify High temperature, low battery voltate and so on.

 * td-agent-bit
   * Task:
-    * forwad data to td-agent
+    * Forwad data to td-agent
   * Output:
     * TCP (Fluentd Forward Protocol) -> td-agent (On VPS)